loutouk/CloudSet/README.md

 # CloudSet

-The power of the mathematical set to manage your files.
+## The power of the mathematical set to manage your files.

 Files are hosted on your Google Drive account.
-This app is a prototype that aims to demonstrate the efficiency of set managed files for file storage and search.
+This app is a prototype that aims to demonstrate the efficiency of set managed files for file storage and file search.

 Uses Python3 and Flask.